The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Stability of calibrated flows

 \section{Stability of calibrated flows}

 This section is devoted to the proof of the stability properties of calibrated flows.
-In the next three subsections, we derive the relative entropy inequality Proposition~\ref{PropositionRelativeEntropyInequality}, the stability estimate Proposition~\ref{PropositionUniqueness}, and the volume error control Proposition~\ref{PropositionVolumeError}.
+In the next three subsections, we derive the relative entropy inequality Proposition~\ref{PropositionRelativeEntropyInequality} and the quantitative inclusion principle Theorem~\ref{TheoremUniqueness}.